hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGWebSearchItem.class/README.md

-An ALGExpressionItem is a subclass that enables expressions to show up for anything with an "=" prefix.
+The ALGWebSearchItem is used to filter the web keyword.